Backhousia citriodora

 Flower cluster

-Around 8,000 kgs of fresh leaves are harvested per hectare per year in commercial plantations.
-With an oil content from 0.7% to 1%, yields are 56 to 80 kgs of oil per hectare, equivalent to 50 to 70 pounds per acre.
+Around 8,000 kg of fresh leaves are harvested per hectare per year in commercial plantations; with an oil content of 0.7% to 1%, yields are 56 to 80 kg of oil per hectare (50 to 70 lb per acre).
+Because the oil is corrosive to plastic, it must be stored and transported in glass or stainless steel containers.

 Climate